tormi/WunderWay/security/laptop-notebook-policy.md

 title: Laptop/Notebook Policy
 ---

-It is the responsibility of Wunderroot, to implement procedures to effectively manage and provide necessary access to Wunderroot data, while at the same time ensuring the confidentiality, integrity, availability, accountability and auditability of the information.
+It is the responsibility of Wunderkraut, to implement procedures to effectively manage and provide necessary access to Wunderkraut data, while at the same time ensuring the confidentiality, integrity, availability, accountability and auditability of the information.

 The use of laptop/notebook computers increases the risks associated with the secure storage of data.
 The purpose of this policy is to set out the criteria for the provision of laptop/notebook computers and the conditions relating to their use.
-This document forms part of Wunderroot’s ISO 27001 Information Security Management System.
+This document forms part of Wunderkraut’s ISO 27001 Information Security Management System.
 Location
-This policy is applicable to all staff, contractors and volunteers working within Wunderroot.
+This policy is applicable to all staff, contractors and volunteers working within Wunderkraut.

 ## Responsibility